top of page

 our history

-For more than 50 years, the Chicago Center for Urban Life and Culture has extended the college classroom walls by providing professional practicum opportunities and urban seminars for students of all academic majors in Chicago.
+Since 1970, the Chicago Center for Urban Life and Culture has extended the college classroom walls by providing professional practicum opportunities and urban seminars for students of all academic majors in Chicago.

 The Chicago Center's location in Hyde Park provides a safe, diverse, and culturally rich environment for students outside the classroom.
 Hyde Park has a long history of successful racial, religious, and cultural diversity, which has made it the ideal setting for our students as they engage in cross-cultural living and learning.

 Recognized nationwide as a leader in experiential education, our name Chicago Center for Urban Life and Culture, reflects our commitment and relationship to one of North America's most dynamic cities.
 Former Chicago Mayor Richard M. Daley has recognized the Chicago Center twice, in 2000 and 2006.
-The Chicago Center has received awards from the National Society of Experiential Education and the Midwest Sociological Society.
+The Chicago Center has received awards from the Society of Experiential Education and the Midwest Sociological Society.

 bottom of page